-Andy originally trained as a teacher and is a qualified social worker and external verifier in management and health and social care qualifications.
+Andy originally trained as a teacher and later as a social worker and an external verifier in management and health and social care qualifications.
 He has a MBA with a strong focus on learning and development.

 You can follow Andy on Twitter @andytildensfc.